mysqljs/mysql/Readme.md

   If you do so, all rows will be buffered for you, and you will not receive `'row'` events on the query object.

+Additionally you may be interested to know that it is currently not possible to stream individual row columns, they will always be buffered up entirely.
+If you have a good use case for streaming fields to and from MySQL, I'd love to get your thoughts and conributions on this.

 ## Error Handling

 This module comes with a consistent approach to error handling that you should